copilot-emacs/copilot.el/README.md

 At each tool confirmation prompt you can answer `yes`, `no`, or `always`; `always` approves that tool for the rest of the conversation so it stops asking.

+> [!IMPORTANT]
+>
+> Agent mode only works with a model that can call tools.
+Some chat models (and whatever default the server resolves when `copilot-chat-model` is `nil`) can't, and then Copilot just describes the commands to run instead of running them, so agent mode looks inactive.
+Pick a tool-capable model with `M-x copilot-chat-select-model`. copilot.el also warns when it starts an agent-mode conversation whose model lacks tool support.

 > [!TIP]
 >
 > Install [`markdown-mode`](https://github.com/jrblevin/markdown-mode) for rich markdown rendering (headings, code blocks, emphasis, etc.) in the chat buffer.
 Without it, only basic highlighting is used.